reckel-jm/cantara-webpage/content/_index.en.md

   * **Multi-Screen-Support**: Multi Screen is supported out of the box.
   * **Free and OpenSource**: No licence fees, no dependance on certain companies–Cantara is licensed under the [GPL3](https://www.gnu.org/licenses/gpl-3.0.html) and can be used everywhere and as you want.

 The current version is 2.2.1.
-[You can easily download and install it for Linux and Windows](tutorial/install-cantara).
+[You can easily download and install it for Linux, Windows and Mac OS](tutorial/install-cantara).
 Cantara is written with the programming language Pascal/Lazarus, therefore it is plattform-independent and can be compiled to almost every device.
 You can also compile Cantara by yourself.
 [Find more information here](tutorial/install-cantara/#generic-compilation).

 ![Cantara Overview](/images/cantara-overview.jpg?width=900)
 ![Cantara Multiscreen](/images/cantara-multiscreen.jpg?width=900)